-19. ULTIMATE PARENT UNDERTAKING
+22. ULTIMATE PARENT COMPANY

-The directors consider that the ultimate parent undertaking is Arianty Holdings Limited.
+The Company's immediate parent undertaking is Paragon Bank PLC.
+The Company's ultimate parent company and ultimate controlling party is Paragon Banking Group PLC.
 The smallest and largest group into which the Company is consolidated is that of Paragon Banking Group PLC, registered in England and Wales.